Most of us aspire to give our kids a fairy-tale holiday. After all, there's nothing quite like seeing our child's face shining with joy.

 Give yourself permission to let go of perfect.
 Perfect just gets in the way of love.
 Real parents get reality holidays, complete with cranky kids, messy kitchens, and moments that move you to tears.
 Remember that joy comes from appreciating the wonder in all those miraculous moments that are disguised as everyday life.

 The key is letting go of your need to be perfect and offering emotional generosity every chance you get, to everyone around you -- including yourself.
+This is a tall order, but if you make this a daily habit for the next year, imagine where you'll be in 365 days!

-You don't need to create a perfect holiday.
-Because you're already more than enough, just as you are.
+You're already more than enough, just as you are.